An Iterative Utility Judgment Framework Inspired by Philosophical Relevance via LLMs: Related Work

 \heading{Utility-Focused Information Retrieval} Utility is a distinct measure of relevance compared to topical relevance \cite{zhao2024beyond, saracevic1988study, saracevic1975relevance, saracevic1996relevance, Kaixin2024characterizing, zhang2023relevance}, and more recently, \citet{Zhang2024AreLL} highlighted the use of LLMs for utility judgments.
 However, \citet{Zhang2024AreLL} only conducted a preliminary exploration of LLMs in utility judgments.
 Our work aims to further explore how to improve the performance of utility judgments for LLMs.

 \heading{Retrieval-Augmented Generation (RAG)} RAG approaches are widely employed to mitigate the hallucination issues in large language models (LLMs) \cite{xie2023adaptive, zhou2024metacognitive, su2024dragin}.
-The current RAG approaches are categorized as follows: \begin{enumerate*}[label=(\roman*)] \item single-round retrieval \cite{borgeaud2022improving, lewis2020retrieval, glass2022re2g, izacard2023atlas, shi2023replug}, which involves using the initial input as a query to retrieve information from an external corpus and then the information is incorporated as part of the input for the model; and \item multi-round retrieval \cite{su2024dragin, jiang2023active, ram2023context, khandelwal2019generalization, trivedi2022interleaving}, which need multi-round retrieval based on feedback from LLMs. \end{enumerate*}
+The current RAG approaches are categorized as follows: \begin{enumerate*}[label=(\roman*)] \item single-round retrieval \cite{borgeaud2022improving, lewis2020retrieval, glass2022re2g, izacard2023atlas, shi2023replug}, which involves using the initial input as a query to retrieve information from an external corpus and then the information is incorporated as part of the input for the model; and \item multi-round retrieval \cite{su2024dragin, jiang2023active, ram2023context, khandelwal2019generalization, trivedi2022interleaving}, which needs multi-round retrieval based on feedback from LLMs. \end{enumerate*}

 \heading{Iterative Relevance Feedback via LLMs} Recent works \cite{li2023llatrieval, shao-etal-2023-enhancing} have achieved great success in using LLMs to obtain the information needs of the question as pseudo-relevance feedback for iterative retrieval.
 They posit that a single retrieval may not yield comprehensive information, thus requiring multiple retrievals.
 In contrast, our methodology involves making iterative utility judgments on the results obtained from a single retrieval.
-Given the substantial operational costs associated with retrieval systems, the expense incurred from conducting multiple retrievals for a single query becomes even more prohibitive.